MFAP-1/sigma-finance/README.md

 ## About the application

-Sigma Finance is a ...
+Sigma Finance is a ... finance helper, portfolio tracker... front-end web application educational project.
+Your finances in one place.

 ## Test it now!